 If you are taking fish oil supplements it is still important to eat 2-3 portions of fish a week since the whole fish supplies protein, vitamins and minerals.
 Where possible you could try to find suppliers of wild fish.

-There are some restrictions with fish consumption in pregnancy (check with your midwife) and that means using a clean fish oil supplement (heavy metal and contaminant free) to help support your levels.
+There are some restrictions on fish consumption in pregnancy (check with your midwife) and that means using a clean fish oil supplement (heavy metal and contaminant free) to help support your levels.
 However, do check that the particular fish oil you are using is safe in pregnancy as some forms of fish oil like cod liver oil, may not be advised during pregnancy.
 Our Pure Strength Omega 3 is not a cod liver oil and may be safely used all the way through pregnancy and into breastfeeding.

 Omega-3 includes two components: EPA and DHA.
 DHA is a structural component of the human brain and is why omega 3 plays such a big role in brain function, especially in young infants and children.
 This is also why it is so important that pregnant women maintain healthy omega 3 levels.
 Omega 3 fatty acids are also necessary for supporting the preconception stages, most especially for men.
 DHA forms a considerable part of the head of the sperm and therefore influences sperm quality and mobility.
 In addition to this, the fatty acids provide 'vehicles' to support the absorption and circulation of fat-soluble nutrients such as vitamin A, D, E and K, all of which become especially important during preconception, pregnancy and the early stages of childhood.